TheGreatKel/JW-Stats/README.md

 ![Baptized Line Graph](./plots/Baptized.png)

-Wow!
-What an interesting plot.
-This plot has much more variation and fluctuation. that The plot shows that in the 1990s there was relatively high numbers of people getting baptized, but the number has dropped in recent years.
+This plot has much more fluctuation.
+The graph shows that in the 1990s there was relatively high numbers of people getting baptized, but the number steadily dropped in the 2000s.
 But ever since 2015, the number has started to rise again.

 There seems to be a peak somewhere between 1995-2000.
 Let's create a bar chart to see the specifics: